 Organic is more expensive because it costs significantly more to produce, ensuring superior quality and no exposure to ‘quick fix’ chemicals.
 There is also a higher Animal Welfare Legislation standard which leads to increased cost of compliance.

-Inglewood Farms uses a state of the art process of Air Chilling where birds are chilled down over a period of four to six hours, they achieve a core temperature of 0 – 4c.
-In comparison the conventional industry uses a process of Spin Chilling where the birds are dropped into a long tub of chlorinated iced slurry water, chilling down to core temperature in less than 5 minutes.
-Consequently as the birds cool down the absorb water and will have up to 9% weight gain in water.
-Inglewood Farms certified organic birds actually lose weight in the cooling process by 2% which enhances flavour and necessitates the need to cook the product slower.
+Inglewood Organic has a state of the art process of Air Chilling where chickens are chilled down over a period of four to six hours, they achieve a core temperature of 0 – 4c.
+In comparison the conventional industry uses a process of Spin Chilling where the chickens are dropped into a long tub of chlorinated iced slurry water, chilling down to core temperature in less than 5 minutes.
+Consequently as the chickens cool down the absorb water and will have up to 9% weight gain in water.
+Inglewood Organic certified organic chickens actually lose weight in the cooling process by 2% which enhances flavour and necessitates the need to cook the product slower.

 What’s the difference between organic and free range?

 Completely, being organic means that Inglewood Organic chickens are free-to-range on dedicated forage pastures.
 At night the chickens return to large purpose built sheds, where they are kept comfortable from the elements and safe from predators.

 Are Inglewood chickens halal certified?

 Inglewood Organic does not participate in the Muslim halal program.
 This means our plant does not slaughter chickens in the manner required to be halal certified and we do not pay any money to a halal endorsing body for the halal certification mark.
 It is important to note that this is a separate issue and does not effect the quality of the chicken we process – it only means we are not participating in the halal program.
 We have a modern, well designed processing plant that humanely slaughters our chickens and we are certified organic, registered with Safe Food QLD, AQIS accredited and also maintain HACCP and WQA certifications.